Uberspace/lab/source/guide_nextcloud.rst

 PHP settings
 ------------

-Before you start the NextCloud installation you should adapt some PHP settings:
+Before you start the Nextcloud installation you should adapt some PHP settings:

  #. enable the `PHP OPcache <https://www.php.net/manual/en/book.opcache.php>`_
  #. increase the PHP memory limit